 2. Mr. Pramod Khandelwal Managing Director;

-3. Mr. Ram Awtar Sharma Chief Financial Officer; and
+3. Mr. Ram Avtar Sharma Chief Financial Officer; and

-4. Ms. Preeti Khatore Company Secretary & Compliance Officer
+4. Ms. Aditi Singh Company Secretary & Compliance Officer

 Statement of Declaration given by Independent Directors

-The Company has received necessary declaration of independence from all IndependentDirectors of the Company under Section 149(7) of the Act that he/she meets the criteriaof Independent Directors envisaged in Section 149(6) of the Act and rules made thereunderand SEBI (LODR) Regulations 2015 and are not disqualified from continuing as Independent
+The Company has received necessary declaration of independence from all the IndependentDirectors of the Company under Section 149(7) of the Act that he/she meets the criteriaof Independent Directors envisaged in Section 149(6) of the Act and rules made thereunderand Listing Regulations and are not disqualified from continuing as Independent Directors.

 DIRECTORS RESPONSIBILITY STATEMENT

-During the year under review your Company has not accepted any deposits from thepublic and as such no amount of principal or interest remained unpaid or unclaimed at theend of the year i.e. as on 31st March 2018.
+During the year under review your Company has not accepted any deposits or there is noamount which has been considered as deemed deposit within the meaning of Sections 73 to 76of the Act and the Companies (Acceptance of Deposits) Rules 2014 (as amended) from thepublic and as such no amount of principal or interest remained unpaid or unclaimed at theend of the financial year 31st March 2022.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS